Review: Blockbuster’s demise had many culprits

-NEW YORK (Reuters Breakingviews) - In early 2000 Reed Hastings and his partner traveled to Blockbuster’s headquarters in Dallas.
-The Netflix founder tried to pitch the video rental behemoth on a deal to buy his fledging DVD-by-mail startup for $50 million.
+In early 2000 Reed Hastings and his partner traveled to Blockbuster’s headquarters in Dallas.
+The Netflix (NFLX.O) founder tried to pitch the video rental behemoth on a deal to buy his fledging DVD-by-mail startup for $50 million.
 Blockbuster declined.
 Two decades later Netflix, now a streaming-video giant worth $243 billion, is broadcasting a documentary about the fall of its one-time desired suitor.
 The schadenfreude is cinematic.
 Yet while Netflix played a role in killing Blockbuster, its demise has many culprits.

 “The Last Blockbuster” examines how the once-mighty corporate juggernaut went belly up through the eyes of its charming hero, Sandi Harding.
 She is the gatekeeper of the last Blockbuster store of the film’s title in Bend, Oregon.
 While the documentary includes lots of crunchy financial details it never gets bogged down in them.
 Meanwhile a cast of oddball characters and B-list actors including “Clerks” director Kevin Smith and Ione Sky, the object of John Cusack’s boom box serenade in the 1989 rom-com “Say Anything,” round out the story with their reflections on life before on-demand television.